kreativwebdesign/lode/README.md

 In order to tune the levels, lode provides a UI to see the different artifacts in detail.
 See [lode-ui](./lode-ui/README.md) for more information.

+### Three Helper

+To use the generated artifacts in a [Three.js](https://threejs.org/) application `lode-three` can be used. [lode-three](./lode-three/README.md) for more information.

+### Demo Application

+To see different artifacts in use - especially more complex ones which are used to improve the features of the algorithm - a demo application has been implemented.
+See [demo](./demo/README.md) for more information.

+### Benchmark

+The benchmark project assesses the benefit of using LOD artifacts.
+See [benchmark](./benchmark/README.md) for more information.

+### Plotter

+To visualize the main findings of the benchmark, see [plotter](./plotter/README.md) for more information.

 ## Dev

 This repo contains different sub projects which have a uniform way of using them.